At 130 Years Old, Bundy Rum is All Grown Up

 This entire process was brought about by the hiring of Scottish chemist Sarah Watson, who kickstarted a new approach to the Aussie stalwart spirit.

-The result is a Master Distillers Collection of products which shamelessly eschew the shackles of tradition whilst embracing practices from abroad, to create a new line of rums that have earned their place on a proud back bar or spirits cabinet.
+The result is the Master Distillers Collection, a range of products that shamelessly eschew the shackles of tradition whilst embracing practices from abroad, to create a new line of rums that have earned their place on a proud back bar or spirits cabinet.
 In short, Bundy has grown up.